yoo2001818/platformer-cpp/docs/RENDERING.md

 The renderer pipeline should be responsible for making draw calls, preparements and shaders.
 It should assemble various requests from materials, lights, etc and orchestrate everything.

+In a nutshell, it should do the following:

+- Set up common VBOs (camera positions, etc)
+- Set up framebuffers to render onto (for deferred rendering)
+- Set up material shaders as needed
+- Set up instancing if possible to do so
+- Prepare skeletal animation data and upload as UBO
+- Render meshes
+- Set up lights
+- Prepare shadow maps if needed
+- Draw shadow maps, repeating rendering meshes
+- Render lights onto final render target
+- Render transparent objects onto final render target
+- Apply post-process filters
+- Present the final texture on the screen

+This is quite a handful amount of code.
+The mesh rendering procedure should account for various types of rendering modes - skeletal animations, forward, deferred, instancing, shadow maps, LoDs, etc.